Concurrent-Learning Based Relative Localization in Shape Formation of Robot Swarms (Extended version): Experiment Results

 In this experiment, NOKOV motion capture system is used to record the real position of the landmark robot and the docking robot.
 The trajectory of the docking robot is shown in Fig. \ref{exp}B. The norm value of the estimation error $\tilde{q}_{d}(t)$ is shown in Fig. \ref{exp}B. One can see that when the measurement data is collected sufficiently, the estimation error fast converges into a small set near 0.
-The norm value $\lVert e_{d}(t) \rVert$ of the tracking error is shown in Fig. \ref{exp}B. The tracking error is around 10 cm.
-This experiment verifies the effectiveness of the proposed localization algorithm.
+The norm value $\lVert e_{d}(t) \rVert$ of the tracking error is shown in Fig. \ref{exp}B. The tracking error is around 10 cm, which verifies the effectiveness of our localization algorithm.